For applying schema changes for MySQL instances managed by Vitess, there are a few options.

 tool is that it performs some sanity checks about the schema before applying it.
 For example, if the schema change

 affects too many rows of a table, it will reject it.

-You can send a DDL directly to a VTGate just like you would send to a MySQL instance.
-If the target is a sharded keyspace, then the DDL would be sprayed to all shards.
+You can send a DDL statement directly to a VTGate just like you would send to a MySQL instance.
+If the target is a sharded keyspace, then the DDL would be scattered to all shards.